Lift your mood with lavender

 Foodie tip

-Make your kefir over the normal cycle – about 24 hours.
+Make your kefir over the normal cycle – about 24 hours or longer.
 Then put it in the fridge for 2 to 3 days.
-Then sieve as normal.
+Sieve as normal.
 Kefir made this way has a creamier consistency.

 How much kefir should you drink?